insane21shiv/react-expense-tracker/README.md

 It is expense tracker which keep the records of money transactions done by someone.
 It adds the expense done a person and also adds the income of a person and tells where the money has been spend.
 After getting all records of expense and income, it tells the balance left.
+It has the feature of searching the transaction done by someone.
+We can easily do calculations of money left after the complete transaction done by someone.